Urza45/snowtrick/README.md

 3. Configure SMTP connect on `.env` file

-4. Install dependencies, in a command prompt: `composer install` puis `npm install` (Node js and Composer must be installed on your server)
+4. Install dependencies, in a command prompt: `composer install` then `npm install` (Node js and Composer must be installed on your server)

 5. Create database, in a command prompt: `php bin/console doctrine:database:create`

-6. Migrate tables on database, in a command prompt: `php bin/console doctrine:database:create`
+6. Migrate tables on database, in a command prompt: `php bin/console doctrine:migrations:migrate`

-7. Load fixtures into the database, in a command prompt: `php bin/console doctrine:migrations:migrate` (You need fixtures to have one administrator account and some others parameters in database)
+7. Load fixtures into the database, in a command prompt: `php bin/console doctrine:fixtures:load` (You need fixtures to have one administrator account and some others parameters in database)

 8. Change parameters `mail_from` on `config/services.yaml`